Yunxiang-Li/Cpp_Primer/Chapter 9. Sequential Containers/Chapter 9. Sequential Containers.md

 Size of a `vector` is the number of elements it already holds;

 Capacity of a `vector` is the number of elements it can hold before next space reallocation.

+## Exercise 9.36

+**Can a container have a capacity less than its size?**

+Never.
+A container can only have a capacity equal to or greater than its size.